 During the past two years, we grew accustomed to reading headlines about how challenging it was for biosimilar companies to develop and earn regulatory approval for pegfilgrastim biosimilars.
 In 2017 alone, Coherus, Mylan/Biocon, and Sandoz received complete response letters from the FDA, and both Sandoz and Mylan/Biocon withdrew their applications from the European Medicines Agency (EMA) due to GMP concerns.

 While 2016 and 2017 made a biosimilar pegfilgrastim approval seem mythical, 2018 so far has been a cause for celebration.
-In recent weeks, two pure play biosimilar companies, Cinfa and Coherus (unicorns!), along with Sandoz and Mylan/Biocon announced positive CHMP opinion for their respective pegfilgrastim biosimilars.
+In recent weeks, two pure play biosimilar companies, Cinfa and Coherus (unicorns!), along with Sandoz, Accord Healthcare, and Mylan/Biocon announced positive CHMP opinion for their respective pegfilgrastim biosimilars.
 In addition to an EMA nod, Mylan became the first to win an FDA thumbs-up for its biosimilar pegfilgrastim, Fulphila, which was launched in the U.S. in July at a 33 percent discount to the originator’s WAC (wholesale acquisition cost).

 In the past few years, I’ve often crossed paths at conferences with Chrys Kokino, the head of biologics and insulins for Mylan North America, but we were never officially introduced.
 As fate would have it, shortly after the launch of Fulphila, I had the opportunity to speak to Kokino.
 After all the development challenges for pegfilgrastim biosimilars and the commercialization challenges facing the industry, I was interested to hear about the work that went into getting Fulphila successfully to market.